SitthiwatDam/A6_Student_Layer_Initialization/README.md

 | Top-K Layer | 0.247091 | 0.808383 | 0.679000 |
 | Bottom-K Layer | 0.246424 | 0.810205 | 0.670000 |

+---

+This readme provides an overview of the project and the strategies used for initializing the student layers via distillation.
+For more details, refer to the project documentation and code.